It is generally not recommended to use bathroom cleaner in the kitchen.

 What Specific Types Of Damage Can Bathroom Cleaners Cause To Kitchen Surfaces Like Countertops And Cabinets?

-Using bathroom cleaners on kitchen surfaces like countertops and cabinets can cause damage such as scratches, discolouration, and surface damage.
+Using bathroom cleaners on kitchen surfaces like countertops and cabinets can cause damage such as scratches, discoloration, and surface damage.

 Abrasive cleaners like The Pink Stuff can scratch the shiny finishes of stainless steel kitchen appliances, plated metals, enamel, and finished flooring.